bundumpling/ttv-emote-stats/DEVNOTES.md

 ## **Feature**: Search
 Emote usage data by specific users in a channel would ideally have the option to search for a group of names.
   - Use case would be someone that changes their name and wishes to combine the data recorded under multiple aliases.
-  - Might even be worth having a table that relates usernames to Twitch IDs, which remain the same despite name changes.

 ## **Feature**: Emote image sourcing
   - Change emote image hover to show larger source image when available.